swapp1990/story-to-knowledge-graph/README.md

-# Simple Flask Todo API
+# Story to Knowledge Graph API

-This is a simple, open-source REST API built with Flask that provides basic CRUD operations for a todo list.
-It's designed to be easy to understand, modify, and deploy.
+This is a Flask-based API that converts story text into a knowledge graph using Neo4j.
+The API extracts entities, relationships, and properties from text to create a structured graph representation.

 ## Features

+- Convert story text into knowledge graph nodes and relationships
+- Neo4j graph database integration
-- RESTful API endpoints for todo items
+- RESTful API endpoints for graph operations
 - CORS enabled for cross-origin requests
-- Simple in-memory data storage (can be easily modified to use a database)
-- JSON response format
+- Test data generation with Alice in Wonderland example

-## API Endpoints
+## Prerequisites

-- `GET /api/todos` - Get all todos
-- `POST /api/todos` - Create a new todo
-- `PUT /api/todos/<id>` - Update a todo
-- `DELETE /api/todos/<id>` - Delete a todo
+- Python 3.9+
+- Neo4j Database (local or cloud instance)
+- Conda (recommended for environment management)

 ## Setup